cgs-earth/knowledge-graph-guidelines/README.md

-# CGS Repository Template
+# CGS Knowledge Graph Guidelines

-Template repository for all CGS GitHub repositories
+This repository defines the architecture, namespace policy, governance practices, and publication requirements for ontologies and knowledge graphs developed or integrated by CGS.